Aligning Distributionally Robust Optimization with Practical Deep Learning Needs: Background

-They then introduce the variance reduced method that solves the problem \eqref{eq:exp_problem} in the non-convex case, making it applicable to Deep Learning in theory, while preserving all pitfalls of VR methods in DL \citep{defazio2019ineffectiveness}.
-Moreover, despite that reformulation \eqref{eq:exp_problem} eliminates the need to store and update $\pi$, it has several important limitations.
+While reformulation \eqref{eq:exp_problem} eliminates the need to store and update $\pi$, it has several important limitations.
 First, since the problem \eqref{eq:exp_problem} involves expressions of the form $\exp[\tau^{-1} \cdot]$, small values of $\tau$ can lead to extremely large values that may be computationally intractable.
 Second, modern deep neural network training methods are iterative, with initial weight vectors $\theta^{k}$ typically far from optimal.
 However, in \eqref{eq:exp_problem}, we immediately compute the optimal vector $\pi^*$, which can be problematic in early training stages when higher errors on some samples may simply reflect undertraining rather than inherent difficulty.
 Furthermore, using the exact value of $\pi^*$ may lead to overfitting to outliers in the training set, despite the regularization term in the problem \eqref{eq:adv_pi_problem}.
 Finally, the approach in \eqref{eq:exp_problem} fundamentally assumes that each data point has its own weight.
 When multiple objects share a weight, $f_i$ becomes the sum of losses for these objects.
 This constraint limits batching strategies (if we use a subset of objects with the same weight to compute the stochastic gradient of \eqref{eq:exp_problem}, we obtain a biased estimation of gradient), making the proposed approach less practical for Deep Learning applications.

-A fundamental gap remains: Can we design a general-purpose DRO algorithm that is practical for Deep Learning?

-The goal of this work is to develop a general-purpose distributionally robust Deep Learning optimizer with theoretical guarantees to solve \eqref{eq:adv_pi_problem} in the non-convex case.
-Thus, we have the following requirements:

-\begin{enumerate} \item Adaptive optimization methods as Adam \citep{kingma2014adam, loshchilov2017decoupled} have demonstrated superior performance in DL applications \citep{choi2019empirical}.
-In line with this finding, we aim to implement an adaptive step procedure for parameter updates over $\theta$. \item The method should work with stochastic gradients as in DL full gradient computation is too computationally expensive.
-Moreover, in the problem \eqref{eq:adv_pi_problem} we need to deal with the same stochasticity as in \eqref{eq:emp_risk}, i.e. we sample objects uniformly with respect to the whole index $i, j$. \end{enumerate}

-We do not impose strict constraints on the computational complexity of the step over $\pi$, allowing it to be $O(c)$, since in many applications $c$ is relatively small (see Section \ref{sec:experiments}).
-Furthermore, for most Deep Learning models, gradient computations consume the majority of training time \citep{jiang2021optimizer}.
-Based on these observations, we determined that updating the $\pi$ vector using simple arithmetic operations with $O(c)$ complexity satisfies practical requirements.
-We validate this assessment experimentally in Appendix \ref{appendix:time_analysis}.